az-digital/az_quickstart/CONTRIBUTING.md

 ## Creating Issues and Pull Requests

 [Create an issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue) in the associated repository to a request a change.
 That issue can then be added to one of our [milestones](https://github.com/az-digital/az_quickstart/milestones) to plan work for a future release.

-Add info about milestones not being in other repos (any PR can be in a project) Issues created in the primary repo, should also be added to the milestone

 Milestones are created per repo and not accessible by other repos in the organization.
 In this case, we create milestones for the az_quickstart repo.
 If you need to add a particular issue from another repo to a milestone, you may link it to a coordinating issue in the az_quickstart repo (like "AZ Bootstrap issues for this release").
 PRs for all repos can be added to the associated release project at will.
 [More about milestones in GitHub](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/about-milestones)